maurasaxon/Saxon-Portfolio/Final_Project_MS.md

 # Final Data Story

-Paragraph on Intended Audience
+Intended Audience:

 The readers I expect to address with this final project are women that consider themselves feminists.
 I expect women like myself to read this.
 I have a background in Public Health and am now studying Health Care Policy.
 I think well-educated women will find this topic interesting.
 Earlier, I mentioned White women will read this article because Black women probably already know what's happening in their community.
 But, that was more of a hope...I hope White women want to read this.
 White women are privileged and we can use our privilege to help miniority women.
 I do not see men reading this article because they do not think they are directly impacted by women's health.
 Contrary to my belief, on my last assignment, my professor said he would read this story; I think I can expand my intended audience to male and female readers that are interested in educating themselves on issues that minorities face in the United States.

 I want this story to exude Intersectional Feminism and Black female empowerment.
 I chose Millenial Pink as one of the main colors because it is a "trendy" color, but it also refers to the female gender.
 I chose to include the Black mother and child because this picture makes people feel love and warmth.
 In contrast, I have the protest picture from the Women's March.
 I think this juxtaposition of photos/feelings is perfect for this story because I want the reader to feel love and warmth, but, also, be enraged/frustrated by these statistics about minority mothers.
 While the pictures from my original moodboard were not open source, all the images used in the final project Shorthand are from Pexels and/or my premium Canva account.

-Reflection on work so far
+Reflection on Work:

 I used Tableau to visualiza all of my data.
 I really enjoyed using Tableau, but I was very disappointed when I could not get my charts to be "responsive."
 I talked with classmate, Kate Lenart, about the process of embedding code from my Tableau Public account onto Github and Shorthand, but I could not get it to properly work.
 Below are just the images of the charts I created.
 While I think the visualizations are compelling without being "live," I wish I could have perfected embedding the code.
 But, that is my goal for my next data visualization.

 Regarding color scheme, I purposefully made the story gendered by using pinks and blues.
 Pink and blue make people think of babies because newborns are usually wrapped in a blue or pink blanket after they are born.
 I wanted people to subconsiously begin thinking about childbirth and their own mother's to get the reader emotionally involved.